- Animal Care

 - About Us

 Among the first and most comprehensive shelter-based hospitals, the Medical Center has become one of the country’s foremost teaching hospitals for shelter medicine.
-Each year the center attracts dozens of veterinary students and interns, who come from abroad to study under its veterinarians.
+Each year the center attracts dozens of veterinary students and interns, who come to study under its veterinarians.

 For an overview of the Medical Center clinics and programs, visit the page here.